githubninpoka/StockForThePeople/README.md

 - Set up several projects to separate concerns from the get go.
 - Set up serilog
 - First version of domain models and external DTOs
-- ExternalData service receives and processes data
+- ExternalData service receives, processes and stores data
-- InternalData service feeds the WebApi
+- InternalData service feeds the WebApi (the WebApi is used by the Blazor frontend)
 - Set up first database from EF core
 - Use both postman and insomnia for testing
 - Use chart.js
 - setup a simple outputcache in the WebApi
-- Decided to NOT implement a separate Component Library for now.
+- Decided to NOT implement a separate Component Library for now

 - Store data:
 - Monthly (manual process)
 - Historically - last 1000 days (manual process)

+- Visually:
 - First graph page done
 - Make a generic linechart that can handle multiple or single incoming data arrays
+- rework the layout away from standard MainLayout

 Next:
 Technically: